vote-of-confidence/ui-root/README.md

 # ui-root
-general frontend app (pages like about, menu, etc) pack to docker container with nginx based on Vue.js framework
+general frontend app (pages like about, menu, e.t.c) pack to docker container with nginx based on Vue.js framework
 ## Project setup